chipotle/dotfiles/README.md

 ### Vim

 The configuration is relatively minimal and well-commented.
 The leader key is rebound to comma (`,`).
-A few basic additions:

 * `,,` toggles search highlighting
 * `,b` toggles light/dark background
 * `,l` toggles line number display
 * `,h` looks up the current word with Dash if it's installed

-The up/down arrows are set to move by display line rather than actual physical line (`gj` and `gk`).
-Instead of disabling arrow keys, why not just make them slightly more useful?
+The up/down arrows are rebound to `gj` and `gk` to move by display line.
+(Instead of disabling arrow keys, why not just make them more useful?)

 #### Plugin installation